-Qiang Ning, Chu-Niblack Associate Professor of Art History and Curator of the Chu-Griffis Asian Art Collection
+Qiang Ning, Chu-Niblack Associate Professor in Asian Art, Curator of the Chu-Griffis Asian Art Collection

 Joined Connecticut College: 2005